People of India directly elect their representatives to the Lok Sabha and the ............... .

 - Registration and Recognition of Political Parties.

-What is known as the Voters List?
+What is known as the Voters' List?
+Who prepares the Voters' list?

 Answer